 At this wedding, the men's lapels were colorfully decorated with fresh kumquats mixed with olive leaves and euphorbia.

 Another edible boutonniere idea: mini pineapples!
-This idea is so perfect for a destination wedding in the tropics.
+This idea is perfect for a destination wedding in the tropics.

 Going for a nautical wedding look?
 Complement the décor with rope-knot boutonnieres embellished with miniature starfish.